Manufacturing

 4. Which S&OP decisions are still being made outside Salesforce because the data is hard to update, trust, or review?

 If the answer points to high-volume updates, complex forecast grids, or spreadsheet-based planning outside Salesforce, the issue may not be the Manufacturing Cloud data model.
-It may be the interface layer your users rely on every day.
+It may be the interface layer your users rely on every day - and that's where Valorx fits.

 Where Valorx fits